How do I register for a course?

 How do I apply to graduate?

-Once you have completed all program requirements and you believe you are eligible for a certificate or diploma you must complete the Graduation Application Form and pay the fee to Strategic Enrolment Services (SES).
+Once you have completed all program requirements and you believe you are eligible for a certificate or diploma you must complete the Graduation Application Form and pay the fee to the Office of the Registrar.

 Minimum Performance for Graduation